WHY RECYCLE ELECTRONICS?

 E-WASTE STREAM SCOPE

-USA Recycling Centers only uses refiners and processors that adhere to the most stringent industry standards (e-stewards, R2, NAID, ISO 14001).
+As an R2, ISO 14001, and OHSAS 18001 certified company, U.S.A.
+Recycling Centers only uses refiners and processors that adhere to the most stringent industry standards (e-stewards, R2, NAID, ISO 14001).
 Keeping the global environmental impact to a minimum as well as providing complete accountability through total downstream monitoring and disposition of all materials going through our facilities.

 Excerpt from Basel Convention November 2009 Press Advisory:

 “Hazardous waste is threatening human health and the environment globally.
 Much of it is being exported to other countries, often to developing nations.”

 Only 12.5% of e-waste is recycled, according to the EPA.

 The United States produces more e-waste annually than any other country.
 The amount of electronics that Americans throw away every year?
 9.4 million tons.

 It is estimated that only 29% of global e-waste is handled via the accepted best practice recycling channels.